joselunatic/amina/README.md

 ```bash
 npm start
 ```
+> **Branch note:** This feature branch defaults to port `3002` to avoid colliding with the production console running on `3001`.

-Visit [http://localhost:3001](http://localhost:3001) to access the AMINA console.
+Visit [http://localhost:3002](http://localhost:3002) to access the AMINA console.
 The CRT boot terminal greets you with two modes:
 - **Field Operative** (player view)
 - **DM Command Access** (requires the DM clearance code)